Editors: Rad Komissar, Anna Linde

 All lions eat the same type of food.
 We never observe some lions munching on animals and others indulging in a plant-based diet.

-Actually, all species of animals eat a solely appropriate type of food intended for them by nature in order to be healthy and normal.
+Actually, in general all species of animals eat a solely appropriate type of food intended for them by nature in order to be healthy and normal.

-Raw meat, fish and a reasonably small amount of pure water apply to every carnivore to thrive on, be super healthy and live without any disease whatsoever.
+Raw meat, fish and a reasonable amount of pure water apply to every carnivore to thrive on, be super healthy and live without any disease whatsoever.

 In nature, carnivorous animals do not drink water during and immediately after food consumption.
 Usually, carnivores don’t drink too much water even if they are sick and healing.